 Tetra Tech's printing and reproduction resources are listed in Table I-B-1.
 Tetra Tech also has extensive document and graphics production capabilities.
 For example, our Fairfax, VA office maintains a fully equipped publications and graphics department with staff skilled in both PC and Macintosh systems.
 Our desktop publishing and graphics specialists consistently produce high-quality environmental reports, brochures, posters, handbooks, documents, and multimedia products.
+Tetra Tech's publications and graphics department with staff skilled in both PC and Macintosh systems.
+Our desktop publishing and graphics specialists consistently produce high-quality environmental reports, brochures, posters, handbooks, documents, and multimedia products.
 Tetra Tech's publications and graphics department has the capability to generate multicolor or black-and-white maps, graphs, presentation charts, viewgraphs, color posters, and other audiovisual materials using a wide range of type styles and page formats.
 We have expertise in developing and maintaining Internet-ready documents and functional, database-driven web sites for USEPA and other federal agencies.
 We can produce layout, coding, scripting, graphics, production/editing, database setup, and output reports for the Internet.